stevejhiggs/blog/src/content/blog/moving-to-gatsby.md

 - Support for also hosting client-side experiments
 - Simple image hosting / upload

-## Static hosting with gatsby
+## Static hosting with Gatsby

 [Gatsby](https://www.gatsbyjs.com/) is a static site generator based on [react](https://reactjs.org/).
-This means that you can create pages locally, connect gatsby to some content and gatsby will, at compile time, create static pages that do not require any kind of server.
+This means that you can create pages locally, connect Gatsby to some content and Gatsby will, at compile time, create static pages that do not require any kind of server.
 This may be as simple as just rendering out the pages you create but can also involve creating many pages using a template.

 For example, lets say I wanted to create my shop using gatsby.
 Rather than hosting a full cms for managing my product pages I can just create a product page template and connect gatesby to a source of product data.
-At compile time gatsby will then create a page for each product using the template and the data you have provided.
+At compile time Gatsby will then create a page for each product using the template and the data you have provided.

 ## Gatsby data sources